pgbackrest/pgbackrest/USERGUIDE.md

 ##### `compress-level-network` key

-Sets the zlib level to be used for protocol compression when `compress=n` and the database is not on the same host as the backup.
+Sets the zlib level to be used for protocol compression when `compress=n` and the database cluster is not on the same host as the backup.
 Protocol compression is used to reduce network traffic but can be disabled by setting `compress-level-network=0`.
 When `compress=y` the `compress-level-network` setting is ignored and `compress-level` is used instead so that the file is only compressed once.
 SSH compression is always disabled.
 ```
 required: n
 default: 3